WebAssembly/design/BinaryEncoding.md

 The module preamble is followed by a sequence of sections.
 Each section is identified by a 1-byte *section code* that encodes either a known section or a user-defined section.
-The section length and payload data then follow.
+The section length and payload data immediately follow the section code.
 Known sections have non-zero ids, while unknown sections have a `0` id followed by an identifying string as part of the payload.
 Unknown sections are ignored by the WebAssembly implementation, and thus validation errors within them do not